 Advice and guidance DAO portal Guidance Documents Useful documents and publications for DAOs and national associations.
 CAFE has compiled and created a number of documents, publications and templates to support clubs and national associations in implementing the Disability Access Officer criterion, and to assist DAOs across Europe in their role.
 Access for All The UEFA and CAFE Good Practice Guide to Creating an Accessible Stadium and Matchday Experience - 'Access for All' mirrors the typical stages of a matchday.
 The guide contains important information as to the minimum standards of accessibility a stadium should have, based upon its size and capacity.
 The guide has dedicated sections on matters such as accessible parking, entrances, amenities and seating areas, and offers clear practical solutions how to implement these changes at your stadium.
 'Access for All' can be downloaded in 14 languages.
 'Access for All' can be downloaded in 14 languages here.
 Total Football Total Access to Work toolkit In addition to our works in promoting an accessible and inclusive matchday, CAFE also works to ensure that disabled people have the opportunity to work in the football industry.
 In partnership with UEFA's Captains of Change programme and the Football Federation of Ukraine (FFU), CAFE created a toolkit to change perceptions and remove stereotypes of disabled people as potential employees.
 As part of the project, the FFU carried out an assessment of their headquarters and improved access as required.
 They employed two disabled interns, who became important members of staff at the federation.
 The toolkit is available to download here.
 CAFE matchday evaluation form CAFE has also published a matchday evaluation form, making it easier for disabled fans to share their matchday experiences and for DAOs to receive useful feedback.
 The form contains questions on arriving at the stadium and the experience at the stadium, with disabled fans having the opportunity to add as much detail to their answers as they like.
-The evaluation form can be downloaded here.
+The evaluation form can be completed online here.
+The evaluation form can also be downloaded here.
 CAFE disability awareness and etiquette handbook In order to provide disabled people with an inclusive welcome, both on matchday and non-matchdays, CAFE has created a disability inclusion and etiquette training package.
 Please contact CAFE if you would be interested in receiving this training.
 To supplement this, we have also created a disability awareness and etiquette handbook, outlining how best to communicate with a range of differently disabled people.
 The handbook is available to download here.
 CAFE DSA information pack The CAFE Disabled Supporters Association (DSA) information pack is another important resource for DAOs.
 DSAs are an important tool in promoting access and inclusion across a club, and a user-led pan disability group can have a huge impact on empowering your disabled fans.
 The information pack can be downloaded here.
 Colour Blind Awareness guidance note CAFE has published guidance on colour blindness, in partnership with Colour Blind Awareness.
 The helpsheet provides information on the common issues faced by colour blind football players and fans when watching a live match, and details top tips for inclusion.
 Download the guidance note here.
 Templates These templates are intended to serve as a starting point for your own documents, and you may choose to tailor these to suit your own requirements. - Example Disability Access Officer job description- Example Disability Access Officer National Coordinator job description- Example stadium access information survey (also available in French, German and Spanish) Please contact CAFE by tel. +44(0)208 065 5108 or by email [email protected] for any further information or guidance notes.